mdbergmann/cl-gserver/README.md

 create them.
 If you require custom initialization for the custom actor do so in specializing `initialize-instance` function.

-The return value of the \'receive\' function should also be familiar.
+The return value of the 'receive' function should also be familiar.
 It is the `cons` with `car` being sent back to sender
 (in case of ask/ask-s) and `cdr` set as the new state of the actor.